hphelion/documentation/moonshot/install.beforeyouinstall.md

 3. (Optional) Power DOWN the Admin Node VM, edit it to disconnect the ISO CD, then Power UP the VM.

-The Operational Dashboard has been successfully installed on the Admin Node.
+At this point, the Operational Dashboard has been successfully installed on the Admin Node.

 ## Launch the Operational Dashboard